 Step 5: Because the image is a Smart Object, you can still make changes if you want to change the Halftone Pattern filter that has been applied.
 Just double-click on Filter Gallery in the Layers panel’s Smart Filters section.
 Once you’ve made any adjustments, click OK once more.

-Method 2: Make a Halftone Effect in Color
+Method 2: Make a Halftone Color Effect in Photoshop

 Instead of your halftone effect being in black and white, let’s make it in color.